 The beach also hosts two of the most happening festivals namely the Indian Juggling Convention and the Tribal Dance Festival.
 Another unique feature is the drum circles which allow people with musical talent to come together and enjoy some self-made melody.

 Things to do:- banana boat ride, bumper ride, Jet Skiing, Parasailing, Surfing.

 31. Saturday Night Market

 As the name suggests, this is a vibrant market that is set up every Saturday at 6 in the evening.
 Located in Arpora, the market hosts a variety of things to bring to you an authentic Goa experience that you will forever cherish.

-The place displays a diverse collection of shops/stalls dealing in all kinds of goods ranging from spices, jewelry, to garments, handicrafts, and more.
+This fun place in Goa displays a diverse collection of shops/stalls dealing in all kinds of goods ranging from spices, jewelry, to garments, handicrafts, and more.
 What adds to the charm are the numerous musicians listening to the mood with live music!
 Last but not least are the numerous stalls with an array of cuisines to salvage your quest for good food!
-This Saturday night market offers the liveliest shopping experience should surely be a part of your list of important places to visit in Goa.
+This Saturday night market offers the liveliest shopping experience.

 Location: Arpora, Goa

 Located in Vellinga, the beautiful Shree Laxmi Narasimha Temple is an 18th-century temple dedicated to Narsimha, the fourth incarnation of Lord Vishnu and Goddess Laxmi.
 The hallway of the temple depicts images of all the different avatars of Lord Vishnu.